seo423/NextHrProject/README.md

 ### Technologies and Tools Used:

-> ** Frontend ** : Implemented using Next.js and TypeScript to ensure a responsive and dynamic user experience.
+> **Frontend** : Implemented using Next.js and TypeScript to ensure a responsive and dynamic user experience.

-> ** Backend ** : Developed with a combination of MyBatis and JPA for robust data management and seamless database interactions.
+> **Backend** : Developed with a combination of MyBatis and JPA for robust data management and seamless database interactions.

 ### Key Approaches:

-> Agile Scrum: Facilitated iterative development and continuous feedback, ensuring alignment with stakeholder requirements and timely delivery.
+> **Agile Scrum**: Facilitated iterative development and continuous feedback, ensuring alignment with stakeholder requirements and timely delivery.

-> Microservice Architecture: Enabled modularity, scalability, and ease of maintenance by decomposing the system into loosely coupled, independently deployable services.
+> **Microservice Architecture**: Enabled modularity, scalability, and ease of maintenance by decomposing the system into loosely coupled, independently deployable services.

-> Component-Based Development: Promoted reusability and efficient management of code through well-defined, encapsulated components.
+> **Component-Based Development**: Promoted reusability and efficient management of code through well-defined, encapsulated components.

 This collaborative effort resulted in a comprehensive HR system designed to streamline and optimize HR processes.